thalerjonathan/rust-ddd/reports/week5/day22/README.md

 ## Results

 The Saga is non-robust and does not handle errors or retries, which means it can leave the system in an inconsistent state in the event of failure.
-For example
+For example if the `Fixture` update fails, the `Assignment` is committed, leaving the system in an inconsistent state.

 ## Conclusions

-The following things are left now
+The following things are left now:

+- Get `Fixture` E2E tests working.
 - Get UI working (there are some runtime errors  when running `trunk serve`)
 - Properly implement the Saga pattern.
 - Idempotent Domain Event handling (see [Day 21](../day21/README.md)).